 There is a fairly steep drop-off in performance to the second tier, but still a couple of pleasant surprises along the way, including the Tradafor Usuba and the Happy Sales HSSR200, which both had decent edges and performed better than expected.
-At the bottom of the class, the BIGSUN Usuba, Kyoku Samurai Series, and Hecef Upgraded each have comparatively thick, dull blades that don't provide enough control to make precise cuts.
+At the bottom of the class, the BIGSUN Usuba, and Kyoku Samurai Series have comparatively thick, dull blades that don't provide enough control to make precise cuts.

-Balance is about the center line of mass on each product.
+Balance pertains to the centerline of mass on each product.
 That is, if you rest the knife on, say, the edge of a knife block, at what point along its length will it remain balanced?

 During testing, we found that the majority of the knives are blade heavy, meaning that the balance point is somewhere along the blade.
-These include the Happy Sales HSSR200, Yoshihiro VG-10, TradaFor Usuba, Shun Premier, Yoshihiro 46 Hammered Damascus, Hecef Upgraded, and BIGSUN Usuba.
+These include the Happy Sales HSSR200, Yoshihiro 16 Layer, TradaFor Usuba, Shun Premier, Yoshihiro 46 Layer, and BIGSUN Usuba.
 This makes sense for a nakiri knife that is primarily meant for chopping.

 Centered models, with balance points right at the front bolster, include the Wusthof Classic Hollow Edge, BigSun Usuba, and Shun Classic.
 These models were adequate but provided noticeably less 'power' relative to their weight.
-We also discovered that there was one handle-heavy knife in the bunch — the Kyoku Samurai Series, which is poorly balanced and also heavy, making it difficult to control.
+We also discovered one handle-heavy knife in the bunch — the Kyoku Samurai Series, which is poorly balanced and heavy, making it difficult to control.

 Comfort is about the shape of the handle, as well as its materials.
-It's the total experience of how your fingers, hands, and wrists feel after a cutting session.
+After a cutting session it's the total experience of how your fingers, hands, and wrists feel.
 After hundreds of cuts, will you have blisters, or will your fingers live to slice another onion?

-Other reasonably comfortable blades include the forged Hecef Upgraded and BIGSUN Usuba, though the multiple rings of resin near the bolster of the latter knife can be a little abrasive.
-Toward the bottom, the Yoshihiro VG-10 is equipped with a bizarre western-style wooden handle and metal bolster that can pinch and rub against skin through repeated use.
+Other reasonably comfortable blades include the forged BIGSUN Usuba, though the multiple rings of resin near the bolster of the latter knife can be a little abrasive.
+Toward the bottom, the Yoshihiro 16 Layer is equipped with a bizarre western-style wooden handle and metal bolster that can pinch and rub against skin through repeated use.
 The Happy Sales HSSR220 has an unfinished wooden handle and a plastic bolster that makes for a fairly uncomfortable grip.

 Many of these knives are made with a finished pakkawood handle.
 This wood/resin composite is meant to add durability and water resistance to what would otherwise be a part of the knife that was prone to wear.
 One exception is the Wusthof Classic Hollow Edge.
 It has a synthetic, triple-riveted handle that doesn't look great but will likely stand the test of time.

 Testing showed a few knives that aren't as resistant to high use as the others.
-The blade of the Yoshihiro 46 is thin, and the handle is finished but not fully waterproof, meaning that it is more susceptible to expansion and contraction in varying temperatures and humidity levels.
-The blade of the Hecef Upgraded seemed to dull noticeably throughout testing, while the Happy Sales HSSR 200 is made with an unfinished wooden handle that feels cheap and a plastic bolster with a blade that is lightly glued into place.
+The Yoshihiro 46 blade is thin, and the handle is finished but not fully waterproof, meaning that it is more susceptible to expansion and contraction in varying temperatures and humidity levels.
+The Happy Sales HSSR 200 is made with an unfinished wooden handle that feels cheap and a plastic bolster with a lightly blade glued into place.